phoenixway/secure-repo-template/README.md

 This repository provides a template for managing **hardened encrypted personal data** (markdown, source code, sensitive text) inside a Git repository.
 It is designed to be resistant to:

-- Physical attacks on your device
+- Physical attacks on your devices
 - Compromised or untrustworthy cloud providers
 - Remote screen/keyboard surveillance (when encryption is properly handled)